 I don’t know about you but from time to time I find myself in a bit of a food rut.
 Without even realising it, I’m not sure if its a mixture of habit, convenience or laziness, we end up eating the same things for dinner every week.

-So in a recent bid to liven up family mealtimes, which doesn’t take much with a two year old sat at the table, I decided to add some Scandi flavours to the menu.
+So in a recent bid to liven up family mealtimes, which doesn’t take much with a two year old sat at the table, I decided to add some Nordic inspiration to the menu.

-Don’t worry my kitchen hasn’t suddenly turned into Noma, nor am I out foraging every weekend, but with the huge amount of Nordic cookbooks now on the market it didn’t take me long to find some much needed culinary inspiration.
+Don’t worry my kitchen hasn’t suddenly turned into Noma, nor am I out foraging every weekend, but with so many amazing Nordic cookbooks on the market culinary inspiration isn’t too hard to find.

 Here’s more about some of my current favourites: